sav-che/TL-2/Authors/Bolton, James {std. Bolton} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/item/103859#page/306/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/page/33265493) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bolton, James {std.
 Bolton}|first entry]] for this author

 ### Author

-\* Bolton, James (ca. 1758-1799), British (Halifax, Yorkshire) self-taught botanist, acting in the weaving trade, at Halifax, Yorkshire, especially interested in mycology, also artist and engraver for his own publications. (*Bolton*).
+\* Bolton, James (ca. 1758-1799), British (Halifax, Yorkshire) self-taught botanist, acting in the weaving trade, at Halifax, Yorkshire, especially interested in mycology, also artist and engraver for his own publications.
+**Abbreviated name**: *Bolton*

 #### Herbarium and types